carljmosca/k3s-on-centos7/README.md

 ~/.fzf/install
 ```

 Next, prometheus is installed so that we can monitor the k3s cluster.
+Prometheus seems to be a bit of a moving target lately, at least if you are trying to use a Helm chart.
 ```
-helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update helm install prometheus prometheus-community/prometheus-operator --namespace=metrics --create-namespace
+helm repo add bitnami https://charts.bitnami.com/bitnami helm repo update helm install my-release bitnami/kube-prometheus --namespace=monitoring --create-namespace
 ```